Proper story's supposed to start at the beginning...

 Foes Shall Cause Harm on Physical Contact

-Fission Mailed: If you fall off the path in the first level, Rucks will say "And then, the Kid fell to his death." while the screen becomes grey and blurry.
+- Fission Mailed: If you fall off the path in the first level, Rucks will say "And then, the Kid fell to his death." while the screen becomes grey and blurry.
 Then he'll say "I'm just foolin'." and you'll be dumped back on land.
 Later on, you can win or lose the first battle with the Ura, the only difference being you're more likely to lose some of your pets if the Ura can beat you.

-Foreshadowing: Several of Rucks' remarks at Prosper Bluff and his line at the Rippling Walls when the Gasfella shows up foreshadow the reveal that his narration all along was him telling the story to Zia while the Kid is off fighting the final battle.
-A couple of lines also foreshadow Zulf's Face Heel Turn.
+- Several of Rucks' remarks at Prosper Bluff and his line at the Rippling Walls when the first Gasfella shows up foreshadow the reveal that his narration all along was him telling the story to Zia while the Kid is off fighting the final battle.
+A couple of lines also foreshadow Zulf's Face-Heel Turn.

-A subtle one is Ruck's line at the end of the Kid's dream.
-He says he would like to think he will never forget everything the kid has done, but the way he says it make it seem like a "but..." on the end.
+- A subtle one is Ruck's line at the end of the Kid's Dream.
+He says he would like to think he will never forget everything the Kid has done, but the way he says it make it seem like there's a "but..." at the end.

-Functional Magic: Caelondia seems to be a Magi Tech-base society, with transportation based on literally riding the wind, an arcane fortress in the form of the Bastion, and a late-game weapon that harnesses the power of the Calamity itself.
+- Functional Magic: Caelondia seems to be a Magi Tech-based society, with transportation based on literally riding the wind, an arcane fortress in the form of the Bastion, and a late-game weapon that harnesses the power of the Calamity itself.

 Not really the time for Pecker hunting, but the Kid just can't help himself.